honeycombio/loadgen/README.md

 traces to honeycomb or to a local agent, and it can generate OTLP or Honeycomb-formatted traces.
 It's highly configurable:

-- `Depth` is the depth (nesting level) of a trace.
+- `--depth` sets the depth (nesting level) of a trace.
-- `NSpans` is the number of spans in a trace.
+- `--nspans` sets the number of spans in a trace.
-- `Extra` is the number of extra fields in a span beyond the standard ones.
+- `--extra` sets the number of extra fields in a span beyond the standard ones.

 If nspans is less than depth, the trace will be truncated at the depth of nspans.
 If nspans is greater than depth, some of the spans will have siblings.